 CELL PHONES/ELECTRONICS - Phone and electronics are discouraged from being brought to school.
 Cell phones and electronics (wearable technology, included) are not to be out (visible) or used once on campus and/or during the school day without the prior permission of an administrator or their designee.
 The first violation will result in the item being taken away for the remainder of the day and the item picked up from the office by the student at the end of the day.
 Second violation will result in the item being taken away and requiring the parent/guardian to pick it up from the school.
 Further violations will result in loss of privilege(s) and/or suspension.
 The school does not take responsibility for lost, broken, or stolen items.
-Students are expected to keep their cell phones in their own backpack in a secure spot/pocket inside the backpack.
+Students are expected to turn off their cell phones once on campus.
+Students are expected to keep their cell phones OFF in their own backpack in a secure spot/pocket inside the backpack.
+Students may turn their cell phones on once off campus to make any necessary phone calls or texts.

 CHILD CARE - The Chaparral Fun Club is available on campus in room C-27 for Am Kindergarten - 6th Grade for before and after school enrichment/childcare.
 Before school 6:30 AM - after school 6:00 PM.
 You can contact The Office of Child Development at (909) 628-1201, ext.
 6780 for enrollment information.
 There are several licensed child-care providers that also drop off and pick up students at Chaparral.
-STUDENTS ARE NOT TO BE ON SCHOOL GROUNDS BEFORE 7:40 AM DUE TO SUPERVISION NOT BEING AVAILABLE.
-NOTE: Other childcare businesses are available that service the school and have information flyers available in the school office.
+STUDENTS ARE NOT TO BE ON SCHOOL GROUNDS BEFORE 7:40 AM DUE TO SUPERVISION NOT BEING AVAILABLE. \NOTE: Other childcare businesses are available that service the school and have information flyers available in the school office.
 You may also get an information sheet regarding the HOPE Resource Centers located in Chino Hills and Chino for contacts to childcare organizations in the area.

 CITATION POLICY - A citation policy is in force for those students who show disregard for playground/class/school rules which are in line with PBIS School-Wide Expectations.
 Parents shall be informed of their child's citation.
 Citations are printed on 3-part NCR paper.
 White and canary copies go home.
 Parents are to sign the form and return the white copy with their child the next day.
 When a citation is issued on the playground, all play privilege ceases.
 Student is corrected by teacher/supervisor and sent to the fence or a bench for a time out for the remainder of that recess.
 Trimester citizenship marks reflect both in class behavior and playground behavior, therefore any citation a student receives will affect their citizenship mark(s).
-(See also: Office Referral and PBIS)
+(See also: OFFICE REFERRAL and PBIS)